workleap/renovate-config/README.md

 1. **Update Branch Policies**: Modify your branch protection settings to permit the account or service running Renovate to bypass pull request review requirements.

-2. **Handling Status Checks**: If your repository enforces "Require status checks to pass before merging," be aware that Renovate will be unable to merge changes into the main branch if any of these checks fail.
-It will fallback to create a PR.
+2. **Handling Status Checks**: If your repository enforces "Require status checks to pass before merging", be aware that Renovate will be unable to merge changes into the target branch if any of these checks fail.
+It will fallback to create a pull request.

 ### Azure DevOps